boltlabs-inc/zkchannels-spec/tezos/customer-database.md

 | `zkAbacus.Pay`       | `Locked → Ready`        | Validated the merchant's approval message.                     |
 | `zkAbacus.Close`     | `PendingClose → Closed` | Mutual close has reached required confirmation depth on chain. |

-This update should be performed within an atomic transaction, such that it only succeeds if the condition is met.
+This update must be atomic and succeed if and only if the given condition is met.

 ## Schema